 If you’re already connected, review your audience’s recent posts or company page and “like” or make insightful comments.
 This activity usually results in a return comment or profile view for your sales rep or company.

 Sales appointment no-shows with medtech and B2B prospects can be frustrating, but they can also be avoided.
-The more your marketing and inside sales teams follow these best practices, the faster you’ll fill your sales pipeline.
+The more your marketing strategy and inside sales teams follow these best practices, the faster you’ll fill your sales pipeline and minimize lost revenue opportunities.

 Need high-volume appointment setting services or meetings with B2B and medtech buyers?
 Learn how Volkart May can help book sales appointments with decision-makers.